-If you’re experiencing domestic abuse, we can help.
-Our Tenancy Services Team are trained in supporting and advising vulnerable customers and work closely with partner organisations and specialist services to make sure those experiencing domestic abuse are supported.
+Our Tenancy Services Team are trained to support and advise vulnerable customers and work closely with partner organisations and specialist services to help you get the support you need.

 Depending on your personal circumstances and wishes, we can help you by: